jschuh/klipper-macros/README.md

 * `SURFACE` *(default: current surface)* - Bed surface.

 ***Bed Surface Note:** The `SET_GCODE_OFFSET` macro is overridden to update the offset for the active surface.
-This makes the bed surface work with adjustments made in clients like Mainsail and Fluidd.*
+This makes the bed surface work with Z offset adjustments made via any interface or client.*

 ### Beep